227332/nlp-learning-material/text_summarization/README.md

 ## Install

-Create a new environment.
+Create a new environment with the necessary packages:

-Install the necessary packages in the environment:
 ```
 conda env create -f environment.yml
 ```